gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

     `-p 8081:8081` expose port 8081 from the container as port `8081` on the host

-    `$IMAGE` use image we build earlier for the sample app
+    `$IMAGE` tells docker to use image we build earlier for the sample app

-    `app -port=8081 -db-host=db -db-password=root` application start command. `app` is the executable file that we build and package inside the container previously.
+    `app -mode=backend -run-migrations -port=8081 -db-host=db -db-password=root` is the application start command. `app` is the executable file that we build and package inside the container previously.
 In parameters, we specify that the app should listen at port `8081` and how it can connect to the database.

 1. Run the frontend container